Ain477/xhook/README.md

 ## Issues

-- XHook does **not** attempt to resolve any browser compatibility issues.
-Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this.
-XHook simply proxies to and from `XMLHttpRequest`, so you may use any library conjunction with XHook, just make sure to load XHook **first**.
+- fhook does **not** attempt to resolve any browser compatibility issues.
+Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this. fhook simply proxies to and from `XMLHttpRequest`, so you may use any library conjunction with fhook, just make sure to load fhook **first**.

 - You may use synchronous XHR, though this will cause asynchronous hooks to be **skipped**.

 ## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to build and run XHook locally.
+See [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to build and run fhook locally.

 ## License